Quick Start

 - Executes each task in isolated git worktrees

-- Merges completed work back to your default branch
+- Merges completed work back into your current branch

 - Loops — refining drafts and generating new tasks as needed